Sickle cell disease: Vaso-occlusive crisis

 Most people with sickle cell disease have intensely painful episodes called vaso-occlusive crises (VOC).
 However, the frequency, severity, and duration of these crises vary tremendously.
 In a VOC, the circulation of blood vessels is obstructed by sickled red blood cells, causing ischemic injuries to the tissues, inflammation, and pain.
 Recurrent episodes may cause irreversible organ damage.

 The most common and obvious symptom of a VOC is pain, which may be felt anywhere in the body but most commonly in the limbs and back.
 The degree of pain varies from mild to severe.
 Home treatment options include bed rest and hydration, and pain control using over-the-counter medication such as paracetamol or ibuprofen.
 More severe cases may require prescription opioids such as codeine or morphine for pain control.

 In 2019, crizanlizumab, a monoclonal antibody targeting P-selectin, was approved in the United States to reduce the frequency of vaso-occlusive crisis in those 16 years and older.
-It had also been approved in the UK and the European Union, but in both cases authorisation was subsequently withdrawn because of poor evidence of its effectiveness.
+It had also been approved in the UK and the European Union.
+In both cases, authorisation was subsequently withdrawn because of poor evidence of its effectiveness.